stephaneVercouillieBMID/slate/source/index.html.md

 </aside>

-# 3. Integrating itsme services
+# 3. Integrating Login and Share Data services

 The itsme® Login and Share Data service integration is based on the <a href="http://openid.net/specs/openid-connect-core-1_0.html#CodeFlowAuth" target="blank">Authorization Code Flow</a> of OpenID Connect 1.0.
 The Authorization Code Flow goes through the steps as defined in <a href="http://openid.net/specs/openid-connect-core-1_0.html#CodeFlowSteps" target="blank">OpenID Connect Core Authorization Code Flow Steps</a>, depicted in the following diagram: